10 best graphic design project management software tools for creative teams in 2026

 • Its web-based platform and a mobile app make it accessible from anywhere.

-• Miro’s organization tools like sticky notes and grouping, make it easy to manage complex projects.
+• Miro’s organizational tools, such as sticky notes and grouping, make it easy to manage complex projects.

 Cons